This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 Set up a local environment for StreamX

-This guide explains how to set up a local environment to install and run StreamX.
+This guide explains setting up a local environment to install and run StreamX.

 macOS